 Its all jambpacked tight in those details like an architectural roux: materiality, texture, shadows and light, function, structural forces, constructional practicalities, stories, dreams, and skill.
 Often the design intentions of an entire building boil down into those small moments, telling a story far greater than themselves.

-Some of the folks that worked on these with me are Jahan Nourbakhsh, Josh Canup, Claudio Rodriguez, Jim Warren, and Eric Boyd.
+Some of the folks that I worked with on these are Jahan Nourbakhsh, Josh Canup, Claudio Rodriguez, Jim Warren, and Eric Boyd.